vije1711/Pihu_Math/README.md

 Multiplication problems begin with a slightly softer difficulty score so early sessions use smaller numbers until performance improves.

 After every quiz the app updates a single workbook named `AllSessions.xlsx` in the output folder.
 It contains a cumulative `Log` sheet, an `Index` sheet linking to each session's summary, and one `Summary_<number>` sheet per session.
-The `Difficulty` sheet in this workbook now records one row per session with a timestamp and the difficulty score of each operation so you can see how they change over time.
+The `Difficulty` sheet in this workbook records one row per session with a timestamp and the difficulty score of each operation so you can see how they change over time.
+These stored scores allow charts showing the evolution of difficulty and how it relates to accuracy.

 ## Repository contents
 - `project.py` – main program containing the GUI and quiz logic.